 Localytics is a world-famous tool used by popular names such as Microsoft, The New York Times, HBO, and more.
 It has used Angular to enhance its features and put itself into the standalone identity by using the UI suite of Angular and successfully reduce the amount of code needed to keep the application functional.

 Check how we build a highly performant Angular App for the food truck industry.

 Reactjs is an open-source library.
 It is used for handling the view layer of the application, and developers prefer it to build reusable UI components.
 It is fast and scalable to change the data without reloading the page.
 Reactjs was first used on Facebook and later was implemented in the Instagram news feed.
 Mostly the large scale applications are using the Reactjs for loading the data without refreshing the pages.

-Reasons for Choosing Reactjs:
+Reasons to choose Reactjs:

 - Unlike Angular, developers have to integrate external entities for access specific functions of Reactjs and gain the fully interactive functionalities

 - It has state containers like Redux for faster development in scalable applications like using the dynamic elements and managing rendering

 - Need to use code bundlers like web pack